Azizo-B/microservices/user-service/README.md

 To run the tests, follow these steps:

-1. Ensure that your test database and node_env is set up and configured in the `.env.test` file.
+1. Ensure that your node_env is set to 'testing' in the `.env.test` file.

 2. Run the tests using the following command: